alanshuo123/AMACollision/doc/metrics.md

 ## **$R_{destination}$**

 The success rate of the *AVUT* reaching its destination, computed across all episodes.
-Lower values indicate **AMACollision**'s greater effectiveness in preventing the *AVUT* from completing its mission.
+Lower values indicate $AMACollision$'s greater effectiveness in preventing the *AVUT* from completing its mission.